jsjoeio/joeprevite.com/src/data/posts/2023-12-25-rediscovering-italian-the-second-time-around.md

 ---
 As the new year is approaching, I've been thinking about picking up Italian again.
 I used to speak it conversationally but lost it when I started studying programming.

-If I do start studying it again, I wanted to write this post first to share how much Italian I studied in the past.
+If I do start studying it again, I wanted to write this post first to share how much Italian I studied in the past as a reference point.

 ## Why Italian?